-- Please note, we do not Bulk Bill any service provided by our Specialists.
+- Please note, we do not Bulk Bill any service provided by the Specialists.

 - Our fees have been developed in accordance with the Australian Medical Association (AMA) and the Medical Benefits Scheme (MBS) as set out by the Australian Health Service Alliance (AHSA) and Medicare.

 - All payments are required at upon receipt of your invoice.
-Our specialists report will be released upon receipt of payment in full.
+The specialists report will be released upon receipt of payment in full.